symlex/symlex/README.md

 Error Handling
 --------------
-Exceptions are automatically catched by Silex and then passed on to ErrorRouter, which either renders an HTML error page or returns the error details as JSON (depending on the request headers).
+Exceptions are automatically catched by the application and then passed on to ErrorRouter, which either renders an HTML error page or returns the error details as JSON (depending on the request headers).
 Exception class names are mapped to error codes in `app/config/exceptions.yml`:

 ```yaml
 parameters: